 Check out the local gyms near you to see what classes they offer or go online to look for different places that specialize in group fitness to get started.

-If you’re feeling super ambitious and want to get your self-care routine started early in the day, then you can try working out early in the morning to start your day.
+If you’re feeling super ambitious and want to get your self-care routine started early in the day, then you can try working out early in the morning to start your day off.

-No matter what you take from this blog, always remember that being able to exercise is a privilege.
+No matter what you take from this blog, always remember that being able to exercise and practice gentle movement is a privilege.
 Having the ability to do these things with and for your body is something you should never take for granted.

 Love your body and take care of your mind and spirit always.

-What is your favorite form of exercise?
+What is your favorite form of movement?
+When did you discover it?
 Leave me a comment below or DM me on Instagram @selflovescript.